Not All Ice Is Flake Ice

 Did you know that Howe flake ice machines produce from 1,000 to over 20,000 pounds of ice at 100% hardness every single day?
 Harder ice means longer-lasting ice.
 When you choose Howe flake ice machines, you’re getting the most energy efficient flaker in the industry and the coldest, longest lasting ice on the market.
 Howe flake ice outlasts our competitor’s ice by 2-3x.

 Flake ice has the most surface contact area of any other form of ice.
-This means it offers more cooling capacity than crushed, cubed, nugget, or tube ice.
+This means flake ice for specialty drinks is the preferred ice form as it offers more cooling capacity than crushed, cubed, nugget, or tube ice.

 When you choose a commercial ice maker, it is important to consider all of your needs.
 Flake ice can be a great way to store produce, pack fish, transport goods, and even present your products beautifully and easily.
 For over 100 years, Howe has been the world leader in flake ice and refrigeration equipment.
 For any questions regarding ice flake machines or any of our products, please contact us.